droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 ## O8g.
 Escaping the Nightmare
 The first time the players exit [[#O8f.
 The Bloody Keep]] after obtaining the guest room key, they emerge from the closet door directly into the guest room of [[#O8a.
 The First Level]].
 However, Varushka’s corpse and noose are no longer present in the closet.

 The first time a player attempts to turn the guest room key in the ornate gold lock of the door leading from <span class="citation">K49.
 Lounge (p.
 70)</span> to <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, the key half-turns, then sticks in the lock.
-A heartbeat later, sharp spikes burst from the metal of the keyhole, forcing that player to succeed on a DC 15 Reflex saving throw or take 2d4 points of piercing damage.
+A heartbeat later, sharp spikes burst from the metal of the keyhole, forcing that player to succeed on a DC 25 Reflex basic saving throw or take 4d4 points of piercing damage.
 The guest-room clock then chimes again, causing the players to once more suffer the effects of **The Chiming Clock** (see above).

 A moment after the clock chimes, the spirit of Varushka appears behind the players.
 Read: